m4r35n357/VisualOptimizers/README.md

 There are currently _four_ candidate algorithms included (two good, two not so good!), each with an interactive OpenGL visualizer:

-* Nelder-Mead - features a "multi-run" bulk mode for global optimization, using an adaptive algorithm, and sensible initialization
+* Nelder-Mead - features a "multi-run" bulk mode for global optimization, using an adaptive algorithm, and sensible simplex initialization
 * Optimization by Cut (including the published algorithm, my simplified & improved version, and a completely random optimizer!)

 The methods are suitable for global optimization in up to 16 dimensions with the cut algorithms, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.

 Now includes "real-world" RF filter synthesis examples, with electrical component values as the parameter space (variables).

-Firstly there is a multi-order Butterworth model, which is optimized against the ideal maximally-flat frequency response (an explicit, closed-form solution).
+Firstly there is a multi-order Butterworth model, which is optimized against the theoretical maximally-flat frequency response (an explicit, closed-form solution).
-Against this solution, the error can theoretically be optimized down to zero (subject to numerical errors at higher filter order).
+Against this ideal, the error can theoretically be optimized down to zero (subject to numerical errors at higher filter order).

 Secondly, there are two "elliptic" (strictly, low-pass notch) designs, to be optimized against a regular filter specification.
 In this case, there is _no explicit solution_, and if the spec is exceeded (the minimum hits zero), there is a _continuum_ of solutions.

 ## Pure c99 (plus optional 3D OpenGL visualization)

-The code is concise (<1600 LOC) and efficient, and produces tiny executables.
+The code is concise (< 1600 LOC) and efficient, and produces tiny executables (~ 20-40KB).
 The programs can be built with either Clang or GCC.
 All console programs are written to and depend _only_ on the c99 standard and library (strictly speaking, the WG14/N1256 _draft_ standard!).
 External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for the OpenGL plotters (*-gl).